rosomack2137/crap_auth/README.md

 # crap_auth
-Quick demonstration of how does challenge-response authentication work.
+Quick demonstration of how challenge-response authentication works.